-He is currently involved in two research studies with the Cardiff University, Traumatic Stress Research Group: 1) Guided self-help for PTSD via a website with minimal therapist input vs traditional Cognitive Therapy for PTSD, and 2) 3MDR which uses a treadmill and virtual reality for treatment resistant PTSD in military veterans.
+Neil is currently involved in two research studies with the Cardiff University, Traumatic Stress Research Group: 1) Guided self-help for PTSD via a website with minimal therapist input vs Cognitive Therapy for PTSD, and 2) Rewind therapy vs a waiting list for individuals with mild to moderate PTSD .

 David has been a registered mental health nurse for 18 years.
 He has a first class honours degree in Nursing as well as an honours degree in Biology.
 He has been practicing CBT for over ten years, within which time he achieved a postgraduate diploma in Cognitive Behavioural Therapy at the Institute of Psychiatry in London.
 He is an CBT accredited practitioner with the BABCP, as well as a member of the NMC.
 He is also trained in Eye movement desensitization reprocessing therapy (EMDR).
 His areas of specialist interest include Obsessive-Compulsive Disorder, Social Phobia and Panic Disorder, though he is also experienced in the treatment of PTSD, Health Anxiety and Depression.